-Several years ago, the Vegreville Regional Museum Society undertook a program of cooperation with the Vegreville Iron Runners Auto Club.
-The program led to some of the members of the Iron Runners storing their collector cars in the garage on the museum grounds in return for an annual donation of \$100 per car.
+(left to right) Peter Rubuliak, President of Vegreville Regional Museum Society with Orest Lazarowich & Jerry Wilde, both of the Iron Runners Auto Club (photo submitted) members of the Iron Runners storing their collector cars in the garage on the museum grounds in return for an annual donation of \$100 per car.
 As well, the Museum also offered to provide the Iron Runners with a club house or meeting room which was attached to the garage.
 The Iron Runners appreciated the opportunity and ever since then, the Club has had a place to meet and store its archives and trophies.
 In return the Car Club makes an annual donation to the Vegreville Regional Museum Society.
 As well, the Iron Runners participate in special functions hosted by the Museum Society such as the annual old time harvest.
 This benefits both groups.
 The funds provided by the car club help support the museum's programs and are used to help maintain the museum and its artifacts.
 The Vegreville Iron Runners Auto Club and the Vegreville Regional Museum Society have a good close working relationship which benefits both parties greatly.
+Life is a coin, you can spend it anyway you wish, but you can only spend it once. author unknown 17